MrSwitch/hello.js/README.md

 ## Promises A+

-The response from the async methods `hello.login`, `hello.logout` and `hello.api` return a 'thenable' method which is Promise A+ compatible.
+The response from the async methods `hello.login`, `hello.logout` and `hello.api` return a thenable method which is Promise A+ compatible.

 For a demo, or, if you're bundling up the library from `src/*` files, then please checkout [Promises](demos/promises.html)